 Height – Estimates up to 11 km (6.8 miles)

 Near the South Pole of our very own moon lies Beta.
 It is higher than Everest is above Sea level according to most estimates.
-Now there is a challenge for an astronoaut with a trekking mind?
+Now there is a challenge for an astronaut with a trekking mind? 🙂

-it is not exactly known how they were formed but one can only ‘try’ and imagine standing at the top of them or looking up at them.
-They range from 5 km (3 miles) to a staggering 10km (6.2 miles) in height.
+It is not exactly known how they were formed but one can only ‘try’ and imagine standing at the top of them or looking up at them.
+They range from 5 km (3 miles) to a staggering 20 km (12 miles) in height.

 Now that is one abseil yes?
 Hope you have a head for heights.